 Benefits: All legally mandated benefits (such as retirement and workers’ compensation).
 Other benefits offered include medical, dental and vision, family life and accidental death coverage, long term disability and 457 plan.

-Education: High School Diploma or G.E.D. equivalent Peace Officer’s Standard and Training (P.O.S.T.)
+Education: High School Diploma or G.E.D. equivalent and Peace Officer’s Standard and Training (P.O.S.T.)
 Certification recognized by the State of Louisiana

 Experience: At least one year of police patrol